Community Supported Agriculture: Your Season Pass to Our Farm

 The idea is to provide seasonally appropriate culinary vegetables directly to you.

-Share 1 (June 13): radishes, kale, arugula, peas, lettuce mix, micro greens
+Share 1 (June 13): spinach, radishes, kale, arugula, peas, lettuce mix, micro greens

-Share 2 (June 20): lettuce, turnips, beets, mustard greens and herbs
+Share 2 (June 20): lettuce, turnips, beets, radish, spinach, arugula, kale, mustards and micro greens and herbs

-Share 3 (June 27): lettuce, radishes, cucumbers, summer squash, kale, snow/snap peas and herbs
+Share 3 (June 27): lettuce, radishes, turnips, beets, cucumbers, summer squash, kale, snow/snap peas and herbs